A-AhkUser/eAutocomplete/README.md

 #### Through scripting

 You can either [create](https://github.com/A-AhkUser/eAutocomplete/blob/master/README.md#create-method) an `eAutocomplete` control or endow with word completion feature an existing edit control by means of the [attach method](https://github.com/A-AhkUser/eAutocomplete/blob/master/README.md#attach-method).
+> note: **The master branch is NOT considered as fully tested on each commit.
+Unlike the latest release.**

 ##
 ## Create method